Factbox: Who is doing what in China's plant-based meat business

 Founded in 1993, the company’s main clients have traditionally been religious groups including temples and monasteries but it has been trying to broaden its product range to appeal to a wider audience.

-Many of its products are known as “mock meat” in China and currently has partnerships with Alibaba Group Holding (BABA.N)’s supermarket arm Hema and Tencent-backed (0700.HK) retailer Yonghui Superstores.
+Many of its products are known as “mock meat” in China and currently has partnerships with Alibaba Group Holding’s supermarket arm Hema and Tencent-backed retailer Yonghui Superstores.
 It had a retail tie-up with Walmart this year which the firm says has since expired.

-The 25-year-old firm company said in October it had developed a plant-based meat product with Danisco (China) Investment, a unit of U.S. firm DuPont (DD.N), that was cholesterol-free and contained no animal hormones or antibiotics.
+The 25-year-old firm company said in October it had developed a plant-based meat product with Danisco (China) Investment, a unit of U.S. firm DuPont, that was cholesterol-free and contained no animal hormones or antibiotics.

 The Xinhua news agency quoted Ma Xiaozhong, CTO and chief engineer of the company, as saying the firm has obtained a food production license for the product and recently sold 1,000 beef-flavoured artificial patties in a online sales event.